8. Frequently asked questions

 ---------------------------

-Q: What happens if I am submitting data to NHS Digital systems via an API and my DSPT self-assessment renewal results in a ‘standards not met’ status?
+Q: What happens if I am submitting data to NHS England systems via an API and my DSPT self-assessment renewal results in a ‘Standards Not Met’ status?

 A: You should take the following steps:

-3) Review the guidance documents in this DSPT website and implement accordingly
+• Review the guidance documents in this DSPT website and implement accordingly.

-4) If you need NHS Digital advice, use the contact us function on the NHS Digital website or email enquiries@nhsdigital.nhs.uk.
+• If you need NHS England advice, use the contact us function on the NHS England website or email enquiries@nhsdigital.nhs.uk

 ---------------------------

-Q: Hi we are an Independent sector healthcare provider (ISHP)/ Non-NHS organisation applying for NHSmail.
-Do we have to do the DSP Toolkit at HQ/ Provider level or at a site by site level.
+Q: We are an Independent Sector Healthcare Provider (ISHP)/ Non-NHS organisation applying for NHSmail.
+Do we have to do the DSP Toolkit at HQ/Provider level or at a site by site level?

-A: You will be required to complete a DSP Toolkit at HQ/ Provider level.
-Further information is available at https://www.digitalsocialcare.co.uk/latest-guidance/registering-for-the-data-security-and-protection-toolkit/ on registering sites and HQs. it was writeeen for social care sector but the advice is the same for ISHPs.
+A: You will be required to complete a DSP Toolkit at HQ/Provider level.
+Further information is available at https://www.digitalcarehub.co.uk/data-security-protecting-my-information/data-security-and-protection-toolkit/registering-for-the-data-security-and-protection-toolkit/ on registering sites and HQs.
+It was written for the social care sector but the advice is the same for ISHPs.

 ---------------------------